Wild Hunt

 Seeing the Wild Hunt was thought to forebode some catastrophe such as war or plague, or at best the death of the one who witnessed it.
 People encountering the Hunt might also be abducted to the underworld or the fairy kingdom.
 In some instances, it was also believed that people's spirits could be pulled away during their sleep to join the cavalcade.

 The concept was developed by Jacob Grimm in his Deutsche Mythologie (1835) on the basis of comparative mythology.
-Grimm believed that a group of stories represented a folkloristic survival of Germanic pagan tradition, but comparable folk myths are found throughout Northern, Western and Central Europe.
+Grimm believed that a group of stories represented a folkloristic survival of Germanic paganism, but this is disputed by other, modern scholars who claim that comparable folk myths are found throughout Northern Europe, Western Europe, and Central Europe.
+Lotte Motz noted, however, that the motif abounds "above all in areas of Germanic speech."
 Grimm popularised the term Wilde Jagd ('Wild Hunt') for the phenomenon.

 Comparative evidence and terminology

 Germanic tradition

 Based on the comparative study of the German folklore, the phenomenon is often referred to as Wilde Jagd (German: 'Wild Hunt/chase') or Wütendes Heer ('Raging Host/army').
-The term 'Hunt' was more common in northern Germany and 'Host' was more used in the south; with however no clear dividing line since parts of southern Germany know the 'Hunt', and parts of the north know the 'Host'.
+The term 'Hunt' was more common in northern Germany and 'Host' was more used in Southern Germany; with however no clear dividing line since parts of southern Germany know the 'Hunt', and parts of the north know the 'Host'.
 It was also known in Germany as the Wildes Heer ('Wild Army'), its leader was given various identities, including Wodan (or "Woden"), Knecht Ruprecht (compare Krampus), Berchtold (or Berchta), and Holda (or "Holle").
 The Wild Hunt is also known from post-medieval folklore.

 In England, it was known as Herlaþing (Old English: 'Herla's assembly'), Woden's Hunt, Herod's Hunt, Cain's Hunt, the Devil's Dandy Dogs (in Cornwall), Gabriel's Hounds (in northern England), and Ghost Riders (in North America).